cruising-altitude/SimpleModern/README.md

 + A screen-specific menu structure that can be collapsed for more screen real estate
 + Any number of items in the menu (although a maximum of 6 or 7 per screen is recommended)
 + Full use of the user's screen real estate with no letterboxing or wasted space
-+ Support for modern themes
++ Built for modern themes
 + Support for Microsoft 365-style modal dialogues

 Screenshots are available.